drewgjerstad/drewgjerstad/README.md

 -->
 # Projects

 This section contains projects I have worked on throughout my journey as a data professional.
-They have been sorted into a few different sections based on the primary focus of the project (data analysis, machine learning, data visualization, framework/library exploration, etc.) and there is also a _Featured_ section to showcase some of my recent or lengthier projects.
+They have been sorted into a few different sections based on the primary focus of the project (data analysis, machine learning, data visualization, framework/library exploration, etc.) and there is also a _Featured_ section to showcase some of my recent and/or more in-depth projects.

 ## Featured